docpad-archive/documentation/community/plugins.html.md

 ### Custom Interfaces

-DocPad's plugin/extension infrastructure supports custom Admin Interfaces tightly coupled to the DocPad experience.
-So far we have the following extensions that add Admin Interfaces to DocPad:
+These are plugins that use DocPad's plugin/extension infrastructure to add their own custom Admin Interfaces to DocPad.
+They have the `docpad-plugin-custominterface` tag in the `keywords` of their `package.json` file.

 - [DocPad Collections Editor](https://github.com/cauld/docpad-collections-editor) - A simple WYSIWYG editor for DocPad Collections
 - [MiniCMS](https://npmjs.org/package/docpad-plugin-minicms) - Adds an admin interface to DocPad